heitor-sg5/plasmid_invasion/README.md

 Conjugation dynamics are governed by two key processes: the efficiency of plasmid transfer and the growth dynamics of plasmid-bearing cells.
 Both processes depend on intrinsic plasmid properties and environmental conditions.
 Experimental studies have shown that conjugation rates can vary by orders of magnitude depending on host physiology, while plasmid-associated fitness effects can range from strongly deleterious to beneficial.
 Together, these factors determine whether horizontal transfer can offset plasmid cost and segregational loss.

 In addition to long-term fitness costs measured in stable plasmid-bearing lineages, plasmid acquisition itself can impose an immediate metabolic burden on newly formed transconjugants.
 Following conjugation, transient disruptions to gene regulation and resource allocation can reduce growth rates or prolong lag phases before exponential growth resumes.
-Although these short-term acquisition costs are difficult to quantify and are often excluded from traditional fitness measurements, they further reinforce the trade-off between plasmid transfer and host growth [3, 4].
+Although these short-term acquisition costs are difficult to quantify and are often excluded from traditional fitness measurements, they further reinforce the trade-off between plasmid transfer and host growth.

 ### Selection and Invasion Thresholds